pyppeteer/pyppeteer/README.md

 Not all features are implemented or tested.

-* Free software: MIT license (will be changed to Apache 2.0 license)
+* Free software: MIT license (including the work distributed under the Apache 2.0 license)
 * Documentation: https://miyakogi.github.io/pyppeteer

 ## Installation